-The European Union will continue to support the universalisation and effective implementation of the Convention.
+12. The European Union will continue to support the universalisation and effective implementation of the Chemical Weapons Convention.
 The EU is considering a further and major financial contribution in support of the OPCW core activities in the context of preparations for a new EU Council Decision.
 We believe that the capacity building is essential to assist States Parties in fulfilling their obligations under the Convention.
 The EU stands ready to continue and expand its support to the capacity-building efforts at national and regional level.
-We will continue to support outreach activities to engage all relevant stakeholders such as chemical industry, think tanks, academia, civil society organisations, and NGOs for cooperation, synergies and awareness-raising purposes.
+We will continue to support outreach activities to engage all relevant stakeholders such as chemical industry, think tanks, academia, civil society organisations and NGOs, for cooperation, synergies and awareness-raising purposes.

-The transformation of the OPCW Laboratory into a Centre for Chemistry and Technology will provide a qualitative leap in the Organisation's capacity to perform its core tasks in verification, inspection and capacity-building.
-The unique size and importance of the project also represents a significant project management challenge for the OPCW which will require sustained Secretariat commitment to deliver.
+13. The transformation of the OPCW Laboratory into a Centre for Chemistry and Technology will provide a qualitative leap in the Organisation's capacity to perform its core tasks in verification, inspection and capacity-building.
+The unique size and importance of the project also represents a significant project management challenge for the OPCW which will require sustained TS commitment to deliver.
 We call on all States Parties to support the project.
 We commend the initiative of the Ambassadors of Canada and of Indonesia in helping to express and channel this support through the establishment of an informal group "Friends of the Centre for Chemistry and Technology".
 The European Union is considering a major financial contribution to support the establishment of the Centre.

-The European Union recognises that the Director-General needs to have flexibility to retain special expertise and capabilities for its effective functioning.
-We therefore encourage the setting-up of facilitation with a view to an update report to be delivered to the Ninety-First and Ninety-Second Meetings of the Council.
-The report should inform on discussions and provide elements for a way-forward on an OPCW tenure policy and related human resources issues such as staff recruitment, geographical and gender balance of staff, JPO, and internship programmes.
+14. The European Union recognises that the OPCW Director-General needs to have flexibility to retain special expertise and capabilities for its effective functioning.
+We therefore encourage the setting-up of a facilitation with a view to an update report to be delivered to the EC-91 and EC-92.
+The report should inform on discussions and provide elements for a way-forward on an OPCW tenure policy and related human resources issues such as staff recruitment, geographical and gender balance of staff, JPO and internship programmes.

-I would kindly ask you, Madam Chairperson, to distribute this statement as an official document of the Ninetieth Session of the Council and to post it on the OPCW external server and public website.
+15. I would kindly ask you, Madame Chair, to distribute this statement as an official document of the 90th session of the Executive Council and to post it on the OPCW external server and public website.

-Thank you, Madam Chairperson.
+Thank you, Madame Chair.